netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 > In some cases a simple restart of the Agent can fix the issue.
 > Read more about [Starting, Stopping and Restarting the Agent](https://github.com/netdata/netdata/blob/master/docs/configure/start-stop-restart.md).

-## Claiming on an older, deprecated version of the Agent

-Make sure that you are using the latest version of Netdata if you are using the [Claiming script](https://github.com/netdata/netdata/blob/master/claim/README.md#claiming-script).

-With the introduction of our new architecture, Agents running versions lower than `v1.32.0` can face claiming problems, so we recommend you [update the Netdata Agent](https://github.com/netdata/netdata/blob/master/packaging/installer/UPDATE.md) to the latest stable version.

 ## Network issues while connecting to the Cloud